-The deities are the Aswins; the Rishi is Dirohatamas; the metre of the first four stanzas, Jagati; of the two last, Trishfubh.
+The deities are the ASHWINS; the Rishi is DIRGHATAMAS; the metre of the first four stanzas, Jagati; of the two last, Trishtubh.

-- Varga XXVII. - 1.
-Agni is awakened upon earth: the Sun rises: the spreading dawn, exhilarating (all) by her radiance, has dispersed (the darkness); harness, (therefore), Aświns, your chariot, to come (to the sacrifice), that the divine Savitri may animate all beings to (the performance of) their several (duties). - 2.
-When, Aświns, you harness your bounty-shedding chariot, refresh our strength with trickling honey: bestow (abundant) food upon our people: may we acquire riches in the strife of heroes. - 3.
-May the three-wheeled car of the Aświns, drawn by swift horses, laden with honey, three-canopied, filled with treasure, and every way auspih Asmákam brahma pritanásu: Pritaná is a synonyme of Manushya, in the Nighantu of Yáska; that is, according to Sayaña, children and dependents.
-Brahma is, amongst other senses, a synonyme of anna, food, which is the interpretation here preferred by the commentator.
+1. AGNI is awakened upon earth: the Sun rises: the spreading dawn, exhilarating (all) by her radiance, has dispersed (the darkness); harness, (therefore), ASHWINS, your chariot, to come (to the sacrifice), that the divine SAVITRI may animate all beings to (the performance of) their several (duties).

-[&]quot;Madhuná ghritena is variously explained: madhu may be an adjective for madhura, sweet, with sweet water; or it may be a substantive for Amrita, ambrosia, with trickling nectar; or it may have the usual meaning of honey, especially with reference to the next verse, where the chariot of the Aświns is termed Madhuváhana, honey-bearing.
+2. When, ASHWINS, you harness your bounty-shedding chariot, refresh our strength with trickling honey : bestow (abundant) food upon our people : may we acquire riches in the strife of heroes.

-cious, come to our presence, and bring prosperity to our people and our cattle.^a
+3. May the three-wheeled car of the ASHWINS, drawn by swift horses, laden with honey, three-canopied, filled with treasure, and every way auspicious, come to our presence, and bring prosperity to our people and our cattle.

-- 4. Bring us, Aświns, vigour: animate us with your honied speech: b prolong our existence; wipe away our sins; destroy our foes; be ever our associates. - 5.
-You, Aświns, sustain the germ in all moving creatures: you are in the interior of all beings: do you, showevers of benefits, supply (for our own use) fire and water and the trees of the forest. - 6.
-You two are physicians, (conversant) with (all) medicaments: you ride in a chariot (drawn by) well-trained steeds: therefore, mighty (divinities), resolutely uphold (the worshipper), who, with a mind (devoted to you), offers you oblations.
+4. Bring us, ASHWINS, vigour : animate us with your honied speech : prolong our existence ; wipe away our sins ; destroy our foes ; be ever our associates.

+5. You, ASHWINS, sustain the germ in all moving creatures : you are in the interior of all beings : do you, showevers of benefits, supply (for our own use) fire and water and the trees of the forest.
+6. You two are physicians, (conversant) with (all) medicaments: you ride in a chariot (drawn by) well-trained steeds: therefore, mighty (divinities), resolutely uphold (the worshipper), who, with a mind (devoted to you), offers you oblations.